Maintenance Responsibility Involving Leaf Raking, Snow Shoveling, Lawn Mowing, etc.Page last modified: October 03 2022

-Can a Lease Say That the Tenant Must Do the Snow Shoveling?
+Is it Legal For a Lease to Say That the Tenant Must Do Property Maintenance Such as Leaf Raking, Snow Shoveling, and Lawn Mowing?

 Provisions Conflicting With Act Void